Inklikdevteam/autogenjobidtool/README.md

 # WebScribe FTPS Workflow

-An automated Python application that connects to WebScribe FTPS server, processes files from multiple type folders, and uploads results to WOLF SFTP server with comprehensive email notifications and error handling.
+An automated Python application that connects to WebScribe FTPS server, processes files from multiple type folders, and uploads results to WOLF SFTP server with comprehensive email notifications and error handling..

 ## Table of Contents